- Crisis & Behavior Supports,

 This service is typically offered to people with disabilities and families who do not yet have Care Coordination or other long-term case management.

 Our in-home service helps replace your family member’s challenging behaviors with positive ones.

 In this 6-month, in-home intervention, we help you to collect data on the behavior and identify its root causes.
 Then we develop a behavior plan and help you implement the plan with the goal of replacing your family member’s problematic behavior with more positive behavior.
 We ask that families seeking behavior management commit to weekly 2-hour sessions with our clinician, as consistency is a key to the success of this service.

 There may be a waiting list for behavior management.

 Short-term counseling to help enhance coping skills and identify solutions to problems.

-OPWDD eligibility and residing at home with family are required to enroll in this service.
+Applicants must have OPWDD eligibility and reside at home with family in Queens or Manhattan to enroll in this service.